Research Studies

 Contact UsThe RPRP is often recruiting for a number of reproductive and other psychiatry related studies.
 This page will be regularly updated with information on our current studies.

-- The Prospective Study – an observational study with the purpose of helping to identify genetic, epigenetic, biological, and environmental risk factors of postpartum depression.
-Closed for enrollment – in data analysis.
+- The Prospective Study (Closed for enrollment – in data analysis) – an observational study with the purpose of helping to identify genetic, epigenetic, biological, and environmental risk factors of postpartum depression.

-- The Neonates Study – a study on the infants of individuals participating in the Prospective study; this study hopes to determine how exposure to depression and/or anti-depressants during pregnancy affects the development of children after birth.
+- The Neonates Study – a study on the infants of individuals participating in the PREVAIL study; this study hopes to determine how exposure to depression and/or anti-depressants during pregnancy affects the development of children after birth.

 Click the tabs below to learn more about these studies and about who may be eligible to participate in them.